Snapchat/KeyDB-docs/docs/config-file.md

 # When the AOF fsync policy is set to always or everysec, and a background
 # saving process (a background save or AOF log background rewriting) is
 # performing a lot of I/O against the disk, in some Linux configurations
-# Redis may block too long on the fsync() call.
+# KeyDB may block too long on the fsync() call.
 Note that there is no fix for
 # this currently, as even performing fsync in a different thread will block
 # our synchronous write(2) call.
 #